 Common career interest inventories include:

 These will help you discover what you like and do not like about certain jobs.
 And, where your overall interests are displayed across six categories: Realistic, Investigative, Artistic, Social, Enterprising, and Conventional (RIASEC).
-The results of the assessment are a three-letter code representing your vocational personality (for example: SAI: Social-Artistic-Investigative).
+The results of the assessment are a three-letter code representing your vocational personality (for example, SAI: Social-Artistic-Investigative).
 This provides some clarity on where to focus your career search.
 You can find many RIASEC assessments online through a community college or university career services office.

 Gives you some information about how you work, your leadership style, and your interpersonal style

-While personality type indicators does not tell you what career you should consider, these assessments will still help you know more about yourself.
+While personality type indicators do not tell you what career you should consider, these assessments will still help you know more about yourself.
 You will understand how your personality type interacts with your career choice.
 Finally, the personality type indicator may eliminate some careers that limit your satisfaction.

 Create a career plan working with a career coach using the information from your career assessment

 After one or more of these assessments, we will help you interpret the results.
 Next, we make some recommendations and offer some guidance on where to focus your job search.
 You may still need one or more follow-up sessions with your career counselor, especially if you have specific needs that impact your career development.

 why working with a career coach is important